imthaq/uav-research-simulation/notes/fusion_analysis.md

 ## Limitations
 ### No Fusion :
-- With no fusion the risk of getting collided into other drones or obstacles inreases drasticcally.
+- With no fusion the risk of getting collided into other drones or obstacles increases drastically.
 ### Naive fusion:
 - Naive fusion decreases the chances of collosion by some percent by still it cannot be trusted weather the object detected is true or not.